 In case of any shortfall, the Resource Coordinator should be informed on the shortest possible notice and mitigation strategies should be elaborated by the EB upon proposal of the relevant project.

-Non-compliance with the Resources pledged may result in sanctions including voting rights or authorship of the concerned group or individuals.
+Non-compliance with the Resources pledged may result in sanctions including restrictions on voting rights and/or authorship of the concerned group or individuals.

 Rule 4